J. T. Meirelles

-João Theodoro Meirelles (October 10, 1940 – June 3, 2008), better known as J. T. Meirelles, is a Brazilian saxophonist and flautist.
+João Theodoro Meirelles (October 10, 1940 – June 3, 2008), better known as J. T. Meirelles, was a Brazilian saxophonist and flautist.
 He was born in Rio de Janeiro, Brazil and died at 67 years old in that same city.
 Meirelles is considered one of the creators of the samba-jazz rhythm, along with Manfredo Fest.

 Biography

 Meirelles was born in 1940 in Rio de Janeiro, Brazil, and started his musical studies at 8 years old and graduated in Berklee School of Music, in Boston, Massachusetts, USA.
 In 1957, he started his musical career, playing in João Donato's group, while in Rio de Janeiro, and joining the pianist Luís Loy, when he moved to São Paulo.

 1963 was one of the most important years in the musician career.
 When Meirelles moved back to Rio de Janeiro, he created the group Meirelles e Os Copa 5, composed by Manuel Gusmão (bass), Luiz Carlos Vinhas (piano), Dom Um Romão (drums) and Pedro Paulo (trumpet).
 The group would be considered one of the main bands of samba-jazz and played many times in Beco das Garrafas, where bossa-nova was born.
 This same year, Meirelles arranged the song "Mas que nada", the first hit of Jorge Ben.
 The song was very acclaimed and he was invited by Companhia Brasileira dos Discos (actually, Universal Music) for working as one of its musicians.

 One year later, in 1964, Meirelles e Os Copa 5 recorded their first album: O Som.
 This work was positively criticised and considered a mark of samba-jazz.
 One year later, the group recorded its second album, named O novo som.
 However, the group has changed; it was composed by Roberto Menescal (acoustic guitar), Waltel Branco (electric guitar), Edison Machado (drums), Eumir Deodato (piano) e Manoel Gusmão (bass).